rickbergfalk/postgrator/readme.md

 - Updated database drivers to latest versions
 - pg module swapped out for javascript only pg.js version (cli tool now possible)
-- mssql now used instead of tedious
+- mssql now used instead of tedious (mssql is just a nice wrapper around tedious)
-- All migrations are run under a single connection (vs creating a new connection for each query)
+- All migrations are run under a single connection instead of creating a new connection for each query
+- config.set accepts a connectionString for Postgres only as an alternative to host/database/username/password

 ## Installation